 Leeds Farm has expanded westward into Green Acres, their newest activity area.

-Making its debut in fall of 2021, this new area features:
+Green Acres made its debut in fall of 2021.
+This new area features:

-- The Pumpkin Plunge Slide for those 42”+ tall and brave enough to plunge down the pumpkin-orange straightaway
+- The Pumpkin Plunge Slide for those 42”+ tall and brave enough to plunge down the pumpkin-orange straightaway.
+In 2022 an additional lane has been added to the Pumpkin Plunge Slide which features a 160-foot-long pumpkin-orange straightaway.

 - Picture on the Porch: Take a photo of your friends that will make you marvel at what your eyes can ‘see’